 References to Badami can be found in mythological scriptures and religious texts dating back as far as six thousand years from present day.
 The Puranas mention Badami to be the location where the wicked demon Vatapi was vanquished by the prolific and scholarly sage Agasthya.
 Badami again finds mention in the Ramayana where the sage Agasthya is said to have settled with his wife in a forest called Dandaka for pursuing his austerities.
 Sage Agasthya again finds mention in Mahabharata, thereby inherent a reference to Badami for having tremendous powers of digestion and ingestion.

-The cave temples are numbered 1-4 in order of their creation and the exact date of creation.
+The Rock Cut Caves Temple are numbered 1-4 in order of their creation and the exact date of creation.
 From the temple complex in cave three has been inscribed in the old Kannada language, making this temple as old as 6th century AD and making it the oldest temple in the history of Hindu religion in India.
 The Badami is situated at the bottom of a ravine of a red sandstone mountain that surrounds the Agasthya Lake.